Sanjay1736/learnings-JavaScript/README.md

 # learnings-JavaScript
-Learning about loops anin ja
+Learning about loops in js